datenanfragen/data/README.md

 ## Contributing

 Due to the nature of the data we are collecting here, frequent changes, additions and deletions will be necessary.
-We invite you contribute whatever information you have.
+We invite you to contribute whatever information you have.
 Currently, please just submit pull requests in order to do so.
 You can use [this tool](https://company-json.netlify.com/) to generate valid JSON records.
 We are working on easier ways to help you contribute.

 Please be aware that by contributing, you agree for your work to be released under a Creative Commons CC0 1.0 Universal license, as specified in the `LICENSE` file.